csakilan/DJSplitter/README.md

 # MUSIC SPLITTER

-React • Flask • Demucs • Celery/Redis
+React • Flask • Demucs • Celery/Redis • Tone.js • WaveSurfer.js • Librosa

-A playground to test out different music combinations!
+**A playground to test out different music combinations!**

+**Separate songs into their different parts, and control the volume, pitch, and tempo to mix and mash together two different songs to create a masterpiece!**

 **YouTube → stems → real-time web mixer** with independent pitch/tempo controls and draggable wave-forms.